Matthew B. Durrant: Judicial career

 Following his graduation from Harvard University in 1984, Justice Durrant applied for a clerk position for Judge Monroe McKay of the United States Court of Appeals for the Tenth Circuit.
 He was accepted and spent the next year conducting legal research and assisting the judge in drafting opinions.

 Durrant then joined the private law firm Parr Brown Gee & Loveless, working as a civil litigator (commercial law).
 He became a shareholder in the firm thereafter.

-In 1997, three years before taking a seat on the Utah Supreme Court's bench, Governor Michael O. Leavitt appointed Durrant to Utah's 3rd Judicial District bench.
+In 1997, three years before taking a seat on the Utah Supreme Court's bench, Governor Mike Leavitt appointed Durrant to Utah's 3rd Judicial District bench.
 Governor Mike Leavitt later appointed Durrant to the Utah Supreme Court in January 2000.
 Justice Durrant has been serving as the Chief Justice since April 1, 2012.

 In response to urging from the Conference of Chief Justices' National Action Plan on Lawyer Conduct and Professionalism, the Utah Supreme Court created the Utah Supreme Court's Advisory Committee on Professionalism on October 1, 2001.
 Durrant was the founding Chair.
 The committee's "mission is to oversee the creation, evaluation, and maintenance of standards of conduct and professionalism for our legal community and to assist in the development of and implementation of effective enforcement mechanisms."
 To further this goal, the committee drafted the Rules of Professionalism and Civility, which set forth guidelines for how Utah lawyers should behave inside the courtroom.
 Justice Durrant's personal philosophy is "treat people with dignity, even when they don't deserve it."
 He encourages aspiring lawyers to "look to the standards of professionalism and civility as a guide," and he maintains "extending courtesies…is not a sign of weakness, but a sign of strength."

 Durrant also chaired the committee that revised the Code of Judicial Conduct, which established ethical standards for judges, and the Judicial Counsel's Technology committee, which studies technology issues and makes recommendations to the judicial counsel regarding technology and the court system.
 He also sat as the Utah Supreme Court representative for the Utah Judicial Council, which investigates and reports on various matters pertaining to Utah courts.